 Department of Commerce – The Washington State Department of Commerce provides funds to United Way to support the asset development work of the CASH Coalition including Earned Income Tax Credit (EITC) and free tax preparation; Bank-On; and financial education.

-Emergency Food and Shelter Program (EFSP) - The local process to allocate federal funds to Spokane County social service agencies through the Emergency Food and Shelter Program funds is managed by United Way.
+Emergency Food and Shelter Program (EFSP) - United Way manages the local process to allocate federal funds to Spokane County social service agencies through the Emergency Food and Shelter Program.
 These federal funds are used to meet the needs of hungry and homeless people in our community, as well as those at risk of becoming homeless due to an emergency or economic downturn.

-In 2011 the local EFSP Board awarded a total of $210,043 in federal funds to fourteen local agencies that provide food, shelter, rental and utility assistance to people in need.
 The EFSP Board is made up of volunteers who represent local agencies, the faith community, people who were formerly homeless and the ethnic diversity of Spokane.
-These volunteers are responsible for managing the application, review and decision-making process to award federal funds.